LBCrion/sfwbar/README.md

 # Please note that configuration file format has changed between 0.9 and 1.0 series

-SFWBar is licensed under GNU GPL
+SFWBar is licensed under GNU GPL.
 Weather icons are from yr.no and are licensed under MIT license

 ## SFWBar implements the following features: